szeyu/ppum-cafe-webapp/README.md

 ## 🎉 Conclusion

-This implementation represents a **production-ready, enterprise-level** café ordering system that goes far beyond basic requirements:
+This implementation represents a **production-ready, enterprise-level** café ordering system that demonstrates advanced full-stack development skills:

 - **🔐 Advanced Authentication** with JWT and multi-role support
 - **🍽️ Individual Food Tracking** with real-time status updates